steveswinsburg/mariadb-vagrant/README.md

 1. Clone this repository
 2. Run `vagrant up`

+After the initial install, run `vagrant reload` to restart the VM.
+This will refresh the port forwarding.

 ## Connecting to MariaDB
 Using any client that connects to MySQL, use the following settings: